masstortorogamer/Energy-Simulation/README.md

 Trees and Bushes were added, to make the world a bit more lively.
 (Free Asset)

 Added a space between the text at the end of the period for The Factory Information.

+Update 1.0.3.1

+Made sure the UI scales with the screen size to avoid unconvenient UI size/position.